Marple Hall School: Comprehensive

-The school was converted into the mixed sex Marple Hall County High School in September 1974 with a nine form entry.
+The school was converted into the mixed-sex Marple Hall County High School in September 1974, with a nine form entry.
 The joint headmaster, Derek J Saville, was appointed in September 1973.
 It was originally to be called Marple Hall County Comprehensive.
 From April 1974, the school was administered by Stockport MBC.

-The new school taught Russian in the sixth form and had 1900 boys and girls, with 450 in the sixth form.
+The new school taught Russian in the sixth form; it had 1900 boys and girls, with 450 in the sixth form.
 From 1974 until 1980, the school had comprehensive year groups and grammar (selective intake) year groups.
 The last selective intake, from entry in 1973, left in 1980; the first year group of comprehensive intake left in 1979 (after GCE O levels) and 1981 (after GCE A levels).

-Following Mr Saville's retirement, the sixth form was closed in 1990 after the arrival of the new Head, Margaret Cuckson.
-Miss Cuckson remained at Headteacher until 2004 when she was replaced by Mrs Lesley Calderbank and under whose tenure the school was in the news for having a year nine Maths class being taught by ten different teachers in two terms.
-The previous Head, Dr Rose Hegan, took over in September 2010.
-Dr Hegan resigned in 2013 to be replaced by Mr Joseph Barker who had been working at the school as a history teacher and deputy head prior to Dr Hegan's resignation.
-The school was again in the news in September 2015 after sending home up to 100 students for having incorrect uniforms.
+Following Mr Saville's retirement, the sixth form was closed in 1990 after the arrival of the new head, Margaret Cuckson.
+She remained as headteacher until 2004, when she was replaced by Mrs Lesley Calderbank; under her tenure, the school was in the news for having a year nine Maths class being taught by ten different teachers in two terms.

+The previous head, Dr Rose Hegan, took over in September 2010.
+Dr Hegan resigned in 2013 to be replaced by Mr Joseph Barker, who had been working at the school as a history teacher and was deputy head prior to Dr Hegan's resignation.
+The school was again in the news in September 2015, after sending home up to 100 students for having incorrect uniforms.